kittykatattack/learningPixi/README.md

 Run the `collisionDetection.html` file in the `examples` folder for a working example of how to use `hitTestRectangle`.
 Use the arrow keys to move the cat.
-If the cat hits the box, the box becomes red and the "Hit!" is displayed by the text object.
+If the cat hits the box, the box becomes red and "Hit!" is displayed by the text object.

 ![Displaying text](/examples/images/screenshots/25.png)